RiiConnect24/File-Maker/README.md

 Just run `pip install -r requirements.txt` in the root folder and it'll install.
 You might have to run as `sudo`.

-It's required to have a `config.py` for the scripts in the `Channels` folder.
-Fill out `config.py.template`.
+It's required to have a `config.json` for the scripts in the `Channels` folder.
+Fill out `config.json.template` for the Channels you want to run this script for.

 Run the scripts as modules, e.g. `python -m Channels.Forecast_Channel.forecast`.